 All prospective students and their parents, guardians, families, and friends are encouraged to visit Lynn University.
 The recommended time for high school students to see the University is during the spring of their junior year or during the fall of their senior year.
 Although campus interviews are not required, they are strongly encouraged.
 It is recommended that visits be scheduled while the University is in session and students are on campus.
-This will give the prospective candidates and their families an opportunity to meet students and faculty, to observe classes, to eat in our dining hall, and to view the campus.
-It is best to avoid Lynn's vacation and final examination periods, since Lynn University students are either away from campus or are less readily available.
+This will give the prospective candidates and their families an opportunity to meet Lynn's vacation and final examinations periods, since Lynn University students are either away from campus or less readily available.
 If time or other obligations do not comply with the academic calendar, visitors are still welcome throughout the year.
 Students are requested to write, e-mail, or call the Office of Admissions at least one week in advance of their visit.
-The Office is open from 8:30 a.m. to 8:00 p.m.
-Monday through Saturday.
+The office is open from 8:00 a.m. to 6:30 p.m.
+Monday through Friday, and by appointment on Saturday.

-Day Division - First Year Students
+I. Day Division - First Year Students